Home > Departments > English

 - Sing to the Dawn

-We have a unique, in-house Oracy Programme which aims to develop our students’ listening and speaking skills.
+Our Oracy Programme aims to develop our students’ listening and speaking skills.
 Students are given varied platforms to give oral presentations to a range of audience.
-Some of the modules covered in this programme include Choral Reading, Storytelling, Poetry Recitation, Readers’ Theatre, Jazz Chants and One Liners.
+Some of the activities covered in this programme include Book Reviews, Storytelling, Poetry Recitation, Readers’ Theatre and One-minute Speech.

 This enrichment programme aims to develop the confidence and persuasive skills in the oral communication skills of the verbally talented students.
 It also aims to develop research and critical thinking skills through the rigour of preparation involved in formal debating.
 Selected students are given training and opportunities to participate in competitions.

-In line with our Talent Development initiative, we worked with a vendor to provide an enriching and rewarding experience for a select group of budding writers who are interested to hone their skills as writers and publish their own storybooks.
-During the lessons, our pupils engage in discussions with their mentors on how to improve their drafts and composition techniques.
-Their stories are then published into books with the pupils’ illustrations gracing the cover and contents of their storybooks.
+In line with our Talent Development initiative, we worked with a vendor to provide an enriching and rewarding experience for a select group of budding writers who are interested to hone their skills as writers and publish their own story books.
+During the lessons, our pupils engage in discussions with their mentor on how to improve their drafts.
+Their stories are then published into a booklet.